Lachee/raylib-goplus/README.md

 This library is a work in progress and still new.
 We are always looking for improvements and help translating the bindings.
 Any cross-platform testing is most welcome too.

+Big thanks to the original [Go Bindings by Gen2Brain](https://github.com/gen2brain/raylib-go) as they served as a basis for my bindings and helped me solve some tricky c problems :)

+Additional thanks to the SolarLune discord and Raylib discord for helping me out and their invested interest.

 ### Installation